the-moisrex/webpp/docs/core.md

 There can be more than one `interface` inside an executable.
-For example you can accept request from a FastCGI on port 2020, and at the same time you can accept HTTP request on port 80;
+For example you can accept request from a FastCGI on port 2020, and at the same time you can accept HTTP request on port 80.
-but in order to implement this, you need the `Server`.

-## Applications
+### Applications
-`Application`s are the struct that the user will create. it includes:
+`Application`s are the struct that the user will create. it  _might_ includes:

  - A `Router` and its `Route`s, `Context` and its extensions
- - Any number of `Application Extensions`.
  - templated operator()

 Creating the Router and its extensions are where the user will be coding